sjcreator06/FalcoFoilVisualize/README.md

 To perform metamorphic airfoil transformation, identify 2 foils in the same category from the list shown on the right and note their index number.

-**Step 2**: To plot the transformation, type the following syntax in the search field:
+**Step 2**: To plot the transformation, type the following syntax in the search field and click `Foil Transformation`:

 ```
 Foil Category + Foil 1 Index + Foil 2 Index
 ```

+**Step 3**: To view airfoil plots for each category, click the `Category Plot` button.

 **Example**:
 To transform thick foil `0021` to thick foil `2424`, type this in the search field: